- Written by Terry Turner

 These private plans are regulated by state insurance commissions and they differ from state to state.

-Upwards of 35 percent of people on Medicare — 21.3 million — were enrolled in Medicare Advantage plans.
+Roughly 28 million people were enrolled in Medicare Advantage plans as of October 2021.
 These are private plans that replace Original Medicare coverage.

-More than 44 million people were enrolled in a Medicare Part D prescription drug plan in 2018.
-About 18 percent of people on Medicare also had a Medigap policy in 2015, according to a report from the Commonwealth Fund.
+More than 49 million people were enrolled in a Medicare Part D prescription drug plan in 2021.
+About 21% of people on Medicare also had a Medigap policy in 2018, according to a report from the Kaiser Family Foundation.
 These plans can be added to Original Medicare coverage.

 Medicare Advantage Plans by State